 25 Lee St., Deadwood, South Dakota

 The 30,000 square feet of gambling offers 355 slot machines for the visitors.
-The staff is very friendly.
+The staff are very friendly.

 Bingo is legal and is defined as a form of gambling that is excluded due to a statute of law that allows for charitable gaming.
 Bingo is also offered as a Class II game under the IGRA tribal gaming laws, and therefore you will be able to find bingo halls and bingo being offered in the tribal casinos.